ericom-gideon/docs/docs/apps/Setting_and_changing_your_apps_configuration_and_infrastructure.md

 page_title:       Setting and Changing Your App's Configuration and Infrastructure
 page_author:      Brittany Martin
 page_description: Knowledge base article to instruct users on how they can change their apps configuration and infrastructure after deployment
-page_keywords:    infrastructure configuration add-ons servers size rails change
+page_keywords:    infrastructure configuration add-ons servers size rails change bash migrations

 ## Setting and Changing Your App Configuration and Infrastructure